Proton and neutron form factors with quark orbital excitations: Introduction

 1) a baryon can be described at all $Q$ by a small set of the wave functions, which are the eigenfunctions of the same QCD Hamiltonian with instantaneous interaction, obtained from relativistic path integral \cite{18}.
 This method was extensively used to calculate the meson masses and wave functions \cite{19,20,21} and has allowed to obtain numerous data with good agreement with experiment \cite{22,23}.

 2) For baryons the dynamics is different from the two-body meson case, since the basic interaction is the instantaneous three-body string-like, and the most reliable method, taking into account the three -body type of strong interaction in nucleon, is the hyperspherical method (HM).
-The HM for fermions was developed in 1966 in the framework of non-relativistic nuclear physics and successfully applied for the nuclei with three or more nucleons \cite{24,25,26}.
+The HM for fermions was suggested as a first version in \cite{24'} and then developed in 1966 in the framework of non-relativistic nuclear physics and successfully applied for the nuclei with three or more nucleons \cite{24,25,26}.
 In the case of baryons one needs the relativistic version of the HM and it was developed in \cite{27,28,29,30,31,32}.
 In particular, in \cite{28} for the first time the baryon Regge trajectory was obtained.
 Also the magnetic moments of baryons were found in \cite{29} with accuracy of 10\%.

 Meanwhile the hypercentral version of the HM was actively developed in a large series of papers, first in the nonrelativistic hypercentral constituent quark model (NHCQM) (see \cite{33} and references therein) and later in the relativised form (RHCQM) \cite{34,35}.
 One should note that both, in the nonrelativistic hypercentral HM and in the RHCQM, one obtains naturally similar forms $G^p_E(Q)$ and $\frac{G^p_M(Q)}{\mu_p}$, but their ratio is difficult to make decreasing with $Q^2$.
 As we will show below, this fact is connected to the absence of internal quark orbital momenta in the hypercentral approximation and one needs to take into account the non-hypercentral contribution.
 One of the ways is to exploit the quark-diquark model, as it was done in \cite{35}.